 Tutorials are available for a situation like this.
-Mock interview classes are basically going to help you get used to the questions asked on an interview.
+Mock interview classes are going to help you get used to the questions asked in an interview.
 It always helps to be one step ahead of others.
 Taking classes to able to answer questions more effectively multiplies your chances of getting selected.

-There are free online courses for those of you who are not from a well to do background.
+There are free online courses for those of you who are not from a well to do the background.
 However, experience between online course preparations and taking classes in person may vary from person to person.
 Choosing what is fundamentally the best option is also important.

 2. Plan strategically:

 The best way to plan every step of an interview is to rehearse with yourself.
-Find out the possible questions that are often asked on interviews.
+Find out the possible questions that are often asked in interviews.
 Try to come up with practical and impressive answers that will sweep the interviewers more or less off their feet.

 3. Stay to the point:

-Try to pinpoint on the subject in the brief possible way while answering questions.
+Try to pinpoint the subject in a brief possible way while answering questions.
 Most of the time applicants talk too much without giving any relevant detail on the matter concerned.
 So just as in exams, try to cut corners for a short yet effective answer.
 The interviewers want your point of view.